abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 - **steps:**
   ![insertion-sort](./img/insertion-sort-3.png)

-  1. start by picking the `second` element in the array because we assume that the `first` element is already sorted.
+  1. start by picking the `second` element in the array because (we assume that the `first` element is already sorted as it's array on `1` element).
      ![insertion-sort](./img/insertion-sort-0.png)
   2. now compare the second element with (the one before it (its left element)) and **swap** if necessary, then repeat until the element is in the correct order
      ![insertion-sort](./img/insertion-sort-1.png)